Updated on Jan 20, 2020.

 Your beneficiaries should also have information about your insurance policy and its terms and conditions.
 This will make the claim procedure easy.

-Every life insurance company offer a number of insurance plans having different or some same features.
+Every life insurance company offers a number of insurance plans having different or some same features.
 Then which is policy best for you?
 Maybe all or may not be.
+You can research online and compare the relevant insurance plans of different insurance companies.

-Make a list of all your expectations and compare it with the policies.
+Make a list of all your expectations and compare them with the policies.
 Go with the policy that fulfills your more expectations.

 In most of the case, the agents try to influence your decision towards some specific policy because of their higher commission benefit.
-Be aware in such situations.
+Be aware of such situations.

 You can also consider the factors when some financial responsibilities are fulfilled like, your children complete your study and get married, you repaid your loans.
 At that time, you would not need the present life coverage.